 The Game: 1993 Finals, Game 6

-The Play: After Michael Jordan's passed from the backcourt early in the play and the defense of Mark West forced Scottie Pippen to abort a drive to the basket, unlikely hero John Paxson hit the three-pointer with 3.9 seconds remaining that turned a 98-96 deficit into a 99-98 victory for the Bulls over the Suns and a third consecutive title.
+The Play: After Michael Jordan passed from the backcourt early in the play and the defense of Mark West forced Scottie Pippen to abort a drive to the basket, unlikely hero John Paxson hit a 3-pointer with 3.9 seconds remaining that turned a 98-96 deficit into a 99-98 victory for the Bulls over the Suns and a third consecutive title.

 * * *